GammaScorpii/nixos-wg-peer-manager/README.md

 will apply the changes to the system, and peers will then be able to connect.

-### Add a new peer
+### Add a new peer, following prompts:
 ```bash
 ./wg-peer-manager.sh add alice-laptop
 ```
-specify client IP
+Or specify client IP from the start (wireguard network IP):
 ```
 ./wg-peer-manager.sh add alice-laptop 10.100.0.10
 ```
-specify endpoint IP
+Or specify endpoint IP from the start (how clients find the server):
 ```
 ./wg-peer-manager.sh add alice-laptop "" 192.168.1.100
 ```